Amythology/Amythology/README.md

 ---

-⭐ Always learning, building, and exploring new technologies
+⭐ Always curious, building, and exploring new technologies